 RICER first aid: Rest, Ice, Compression, Elevation, Referral

-When an injury happens, there can be some bruising and swelling in the injured area.
+When an injury happens, there can be bruising and swelling in the injured area.
 Too much swelling can cause more damage.

 Use RICER first aid for up to 72 hours after a sprain, strain or fracture.
-It can limit swelling and help speed up recovery.
+It can limit swelling and speed up recovery.

 Rest, Ice, Compression